IBM/sls-open-source-projects/README.md

   IBM Spectrum Control provides monitoring, automation and analytics for multiple-vendor storage environments.

 - **User Story:**
-  The Spectrum Control installation can be sometimes time-consuming, boring and upgrades are getting more frequent.
-So with that i wanted to simplify and automate the installation of IBM Spectrum Control and IBM DB2.
+  The IBM Spectrum Control installation can be sometimes time-consuming, boring and upgrades are getting more frequent.
+So with that I wanted to simplify and automate the installation of IBM Spectrum Control and IBM DB2.

 ### IBM DB2 - Ansible Role